 New Members and Candidates must file a signed original and two photocopies thereof.
 New Officers and Employees must file a signed original and one photocopy thereof.
-1128 In Famence complete, and correct to the best of my knowledge and belief.

 \\\FOR OFFICIAL USE ONLY - DO NOT WRITE BELOW\\\

 Certification Signature of Certifying Official Date It is my opinion, based on the information contained in this Financial Disclosure Statement, that the reporting individual is in compliance with title I of the Ethics in Government Act (5 U.S.C. app. §§ 101-111).